anitguru/checkov-pipeline-demo/README.md

 # Wiz Container Demo

 This demo used the podinfo web application, see detailed information below.
-The purpose of this repository is to easily demonstrate how the `WizCli` can be used in a CI pipeline, we are using GitHub actions here.
+The purpose of this repository is to easily demonstrate how the `wizcli` can be used in a CI pipeline, we are using GitHub actions here.

 Demo Steps:

 * Create a new release in this repository using the CLI or UI
 * Go to Actions and review the CI process
-* Show the output of `WizCLI`
+* Show the output of `wizcli`
 * Clean up - delete the release created and associated tag